 How to reduce carbon emissions

-To envisage our future pledges, we have calculated our annual CO2e emissions for 2022.
+To envisage our future pledges, we have calculated our annual CO2e emissions for 2023 – which we’ve successfully reduced.
 This is measured using three scopes:

 Our direct emissions